Stocks, commodities slip as soft US data signals cooling economy

 * Treasury yields decline, dollar pares gains

-The risk that the U.S. economy might be softening more than expected was brought to the fore again on Tuesday when data showed job openings fell more than forecast in April to the lowest in more than three years.
+The risk that the U.S. economy might be softening more than expected was brought to the fore again after Tuesday's data showed job openings fell more than forecast in April to the lowest in more than three years.

 That helped to reinforce some investor speculation that the Federal Reserve could be on track to lower interest rates this year as a cooling economy tempers inflation pressures.
-In response, Treasury yields briefly extended their declines early Tuesday morning, before recovering somewhat.
+In response, Treasury yields briefly extended their declines early in the session, before recovering somewhat.

 "Markets are back to thinking two rate cuts is the likeliest path of Fed rate policy over the rest of the year," said Nicholas Colas, the co-founder of DataTrek Research.
 "The past week's softer-than-expected economic data explains the rethink."

-By 1441 GMT, the MSCI All-World index was down 0.3%.
-On Wall Street, the S&P 500 index was flat, the Dow Jones Industrial Average was up 0.2% and the Nasdaq Composite dipped 0.1%.
+By the end of the session in New York, the MSCI All-World index was down 0.2%.
+On Wall Street, major stock indices reversed losses to eke out modest gains.
+The S&P 500 index added 0.2%, the Dow Jones Industrial Average rose 0.4% and the Nasdaq Composite was up 0.2%.

 Oil, copper and gold also fell in the face of the stronger U.S. currency.